ryantd42/NY-Legislative-Git/2023/A7424A-2023/bill.md

- assistance  or his or her designee; the commissioner of health or his or her designee; the commissioner of taxation and finance  or  his  or  her designee;  the  commissioner  of  the  department of labor or his or her designee; the commissioner of the office of children and family services or his or her designee.
-Appointments shall be made within sixty days of
+ assistance  or his or her designee; the commissioner of health or his or her designee; the commissioner of taxation and finance  or  his  or  her designee;  the  commissioner  of  the  department of labor or his or her

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10565-03-3
+  LBD10565-05-3
- A. 7424  2
+ A. 7424--A  2

- the effective date of this section.
+ designee; the commissioner of the office of children and family services or his or her designee.
+Appointments shall be made within sixty days of the effective date of this section.
 Vacancies in the task force shall be filled in the manner provided for original appointments.
   (ii) All appointments shall be coordinated to ensure geographic repre-